 Hi athlete!
 Coach Griffin here.

-Prior to signing up for the 140.6 in 2019, I signed up for the 70.3 (see you on the starting line!) and built this training plan to follow, so I trust that it will get you to the starting line ready to handle the toughness of this course.
+This plan was designed for the triathlete looking to set a PR or finish stronger than they have in the past!
 With attention to both the science and art of training and racing, this plan gives you the tools to take your performance to the next level.
 This plan focuses on consistency because consistency is the number one ingredient for success.

 Several resource guides are spread throughout the program to help you plan, train, and execute with the right mindset and perspective.
 The weekly focus will help keep you motivated and intentional, while the weekly review will help you build confidence with all the things you're doing well and hone in on the areas you can grow.